cloud-gov/cg-site/content/ops/troubleshooting-bosh.md

 ### Troubleshooting individual VMs

-First, get a list of the VMs for your chosen deployment
+First, get a list of the VMs for your chosen deployment.

 ```sh
 $ bosh vms <DEPLOYMENT_NAME>